 Snelling Beach is also on the north coast, about 20 minutes west of Stokes Bay.
 You drive onto the beach here.
 There were 2 and 4WD cars on the beach the day we were there but of course, check the conditions when you visit.
 You can swim, fish, surf and kayak here.
 For a great lookout, drive past the entrance to the beach and head up the hill – the view is spectacular!

 Emu Bay is 45 minutes east of Stokes Bay and is another family friendly spot.
 Check out the pelicans by the jetty, they’re enormous!
 You can drive onto the beach.
 It’s a large bay so you should have no problems finding your own piece of pristine coastline.

 Vivonne Bay is on the south side of KI and it’s beautiful.
 There’s a long, white sandy beach with turquoise water.
-It’s a great spot for beachcombing, fishing and surfing.
+It’s a great spot for beachcombing, fishing, kayaking and surfing.
 Remember, beyond the bay is the Southern Ocean, then Antarctica.
 So, keep an eye on the conditions and pick your swimming spots.
 Areas closer to the jetty are a little more protected.

 Even if you don’t get into the water, Vivonne Bay is worth a visit.
 Point Ellen, at the western end of the bay, has spectacular views.
 It’s a great place to watch waves crash onto the rocky coastline.
 If it’s warm, you’ll see plenty of goannas along the path to the lookout.

 We saved our favourite to last – Hanson Bay.
 Located on the west coast, it’s not far from the entrance to Flinders Chase National Park.
 It’s smaller than the other bays and you can only drive onto the beach to launch a boat.
 The view as you make the short walk from the carpark is stunning.